reham-03/Excel/Data Analysis Coffee/README.md

 Solution

-I designed a complete Excel dashboard that cleans, organizes, and visualizes the café’s sales data.
+I designed a complete Excel dashboard that cleans, organizes, and visualizes the cafe’s sales data.
 The dashboard provides clear insights into item popularity, order volume by day and month, payment method trends, and operational performance.

 Objectives